The Attaka Field Discovery

-- Two years after its discovery, Attaka field started producing oil in November 1972, making it as the first offshore field in Indonesia.
+- Two years after its discovery, the Attaka field started producing oil in November 1972, making it the first offshore field in Kalimantan.

 - Five subsea wells were completed in 1981-1984 to produce the oil accumulation in areas out of reach of the existing remote platforms.
 These are the first subsea completions in Indonesia and in Asia.

-- Attaka sands have very high permeability.
+- Attaka wells have very high permeability.
 It is as high as 5 Darcy in some wells.

-- Attaka field has more than 50 sands with variable oil reserves.
+- Attaka field has more than 50 sands with variable oil reserves at depths between 2800 and 7600 feet.
 Reservoir sand thickness ranges from 5 to 100 feet.
-To produce them economically, multiple zone completion method using dual tubing strings and multiple packers was selected.
-This method allows the engineers the flexibility to select from which of the 2 to 4 perforated zones in each well they would like to produce from.
+A multiple zone completion method using dual tubing strings and multiple packers was selected to produce them economically.
+This method allows the engineers the flexibility to select from which of the 2 to 4 perforated zones in each well they would like to produce